ImageMagick/Usage-Markdown/color_mods/index.md

 This doesn't affect transparency, but makes it a much better way of converting colors using a specific weighting.

-Basically the first row of numbers is the channel weighting for the resulting images red channel, next 3 for green, and the final three numbers for blue.
+Basically, the first row of numbers is the channel weighting for the resulting image's red channel, next 3 for green, and the final three numbers for blue.

 You can also use "`-type`" to tell IM to treat the image as gray-scale, when either reading or writing the image.